John Barresi: Kite designs

 In 2007 Barresi partnered with Revolution Kites to design the Revolution B-Series, a "signature series" quad line kite.
 The kite won many awards and quickly became the standard for quad line kite pilots around the globe.
 The model was discontinued on January 1, 2017.

 In June 2011 working with Into The Wind, Barresi released the Kymera, a dual line stunt kite.
 The model was discontinued in 2018.

 In September 2017, Barresi announced his founding a kite company Kite Forge and its inaugural kite, the Kaiju, a dual line kite for indoor flight and light outdoor winds.
 The Kaiju won Kite Addict Magazine's "most versatile 2 line kite" award for 2018 and Kite Forge was runner up for the kite manufacturer of the year.

-In August 2018, Barresi announced the Djinn, a quad line kite.
+In August 2018, Barresi announced the Djinn, a quad line kite, designed by himself and Brett Marchel.
 The initial design had three models, the Standard (ST), Mid Vent (MV), and Full Vent (VT) for various wind conditions.
 Despite a short time on the market the kite received many votes in the 2018 Kite Addict survey for best 4 line kite of the year, and runner up as New Kite of the Year.
 The design won the 2019 Kite Addict New Kite of the Year award.
-The Extreme Vent (XV) and Hardcore Vent (HV) models targeting high wind conditions were added in August 2019, and the Ultralight (UL) model for light wind was added in December 2021.
+The Extra Vent (XV) and Hardcore Vent (HV) models targeting high wind conditions were added in August 2019, and the Ultralight (UL) model for light wind was added in December 2021.
 An indoor model, the Djinndoor, was added in October 2022.

+In July 2024, Barresi announced the Djuice, a quad line kite, designed by himself and Brett Marchel.
+The design launched with Standard (ST) and Vented (VT) models.
+The 7 panel design was stated to be less expensive to manufacture than the Djinn, while incorporating many of the design features like the Sync Bridle, wear strips, smooth leading edge, and notched outer trailing edge.
+This design was priced at roughly half the cost of the Djinn, sold the option of a ready-to-fly kit with lines and handles, and was price competitive with other beginner-focused products on the market.